In 2020 alone, 340B Tax-exempt Hospitals Provided More Than $84 Billion in Total Benefits to Their Communities

 Because it is funded by drug company discounts, not federal dollars, 340B doesn’t cost the government one penny – but it makes a big difference to vulnerable communities.

-For example, the 340B program helps Henry Ford Health System in Michigan embed pharmacists in primary care and specialty clinics in Detroit to treat chronic diseases, and provide additional services for all patients including the meds to beds program, home delivery and courier services.
-As a result of savings from 340B, Oregon’s Providence Cancer Center has been able to continue providing life-saving infusion treatment for the uninsured and marginally insured patients referred from private practice medical staff members and also expand significantly its social work and spiritual care support.
+For example, the 340B program helps Henry Ford Health in Michigan embed pharmacists in primary care and specialty clinics in Detroit to treat chronic diseases, and provide additional services for all patients including the meds to beds program, home delivery and courier services.
+As a result of savings from 340B, Nevada’s Renown Regional Medical Center has been able to maintain an outpatient clinic for adult patients covered by Medicaid, treat a high number of pediatric patients covered by Medicaid, and retain staff and maintain an excellent standard of care when providing patients with inpatient chemotherapy and outpatient infusion services on-site.
 Johns Hopkins Hospital in Maryland uses 340B program savings to provide low-income patients with free and discounted outpatient drugs and other services, including telephone consultations, home visits and transportation services.

 Programs like these and many more strengthen the bond between America’s hospitals and the communities they serve, and support hospitals’ efforts to advance health in America.

 |% of Total Hospital Expenses